Accommodation bonds if you entered care before 1 July 2014

 - the interest rate you may be charged for periodic payments

-- whether paying the bond entitles the resident to specific accommodation or additional services
+- whether paying the bond entitles you to specific accommodation or additional services

 - any financial hardship provisions that apply to you